EVA4-RS-Group/Phase2/frontend/content/articles/week3_faceswap.md

 date: 2020-08-15
 Javascripts: main.js

-The task is to upload a src and dest image and swap the dest image with src image
+The task is to upload a src and dest image and swap the dest image with src image.
+Please note you will have to upload two images

   <section>
     <div class="row gtr-uniform">